Sex segregation in Iran: Music concerts

 Some concerts have been canceled in Iran because of mixed-gender seating during performance.
+For instance, in August 2014, a concert in Urmia was canceled because men and women were scheduled to attend on the same day.
+The officials mandated separate attendance days for each gender.

 Amusement parks

 In different cities there are amusement parks where men are not allowed to enter.
 These women-only parks are protected spaces where women can remain out of reach of men.

 Sport events

 Men are not allowed to see women's sport events and vice versa.
 Hosein Fekri, an official in sports affairs, in early years of Islamic revolution said: "We will create walls in any place women are doing sports in order to prevent men from watching even if it's a tennis yard".

 The 2006 movie Offside is about the prohibition of women from the male-played sport of association football.

-In 2019, after the death of Sahar Khodayari, Iranian authorities finally allowed select Iranian women to attend a football match in Iran's record 14-0 win against Cambodia for the first time since the Iranian Revolution.
+In 2019, after the death of Sahar Khodayari, Iranian authorities finally allowed select Iranian women to attend a football match in Iran's record 14–0 win against Cambodia for the first time since the Iranian Revolution.
 However, in March 2022, Iranian women were again banned from attending a World Cup qualifier.

+Handshakes between opposite sexes during sport events has resulted in conflicts in Iran.
+In 2023, an Iranian media objected Hassan Yazdani a famous wrestler for shaking hands with a non-Mahram at the game, the scene which was censored by national TV channels.